jndean/IPUDOOM/README.md

 ### Progress Log:
-Started with vanilla Doom running on the CPU, began started offloading subsystems to the IPU (just Tile 0  at first):
+Started with vanilla Doom running on the CPU, began offloading subsystems to the IPU (just Tile 0 at first):

 - [x] Create IPU hooks for key methods like G_Ticker and G_Responder so IPU can step game time and respond to keypresses in real time.
 IPU uses callbacks on the host to load and unpack all level geometry from disk whenever the player starts a new level.